pillar-webmaster/pillar-webspace/README.md

 &emsp;Add data refactoring migration script inside database/refactors

-4. Converted all table list to use DataTables, allowed sorting of columns and search
+3. Converted all table list to use DataTables, allowed sorting of columns and search

-5. Ability to export records based on webspace, or websites.
+4. Ability to export records based on webspace, or websites.

+5. Ability to indicate the access mode provided for webspace.
+The default is web access only.

 <strong>Bug Fix</strong>

-1. When an edit page loads, the page is focused in center
+1. When an edit page loads, the page is focused in center.

+<strong>Update instructions</strong>

+1. composer dump-autoload
+2. php artisan migrate